NaghamMohamedMohamed/Library-Management-System/README.md

 ## 🚀 Features
+✅ **Library Management** – Store and manage an unlimited number of book details.

-✅ Dynamic Table Display – Shows book data in a clean, structured format.
+✅ **Dynamic Table Display** – Shows book data in a clean, structured format.

-✅ Editable Fields – Users can edit book details directly in the table.
+✅ **Editable Fields** – Users can edit book details directly in the table.

 ## 🛠 Technologies Used
-HTML – Structure of the table and UI elements.
+**HTML** – Structure of the table and UI elements.

-CSS – Styling for a visually appealing layout.
+**CSS** – Styling for a visually appealing layout.

-JavaScript – Enables interactivity like editing table fields.
+**JavaScript** – Enables interactivity like editing table fields.